 And, like Wilson, FDR did nothing to disappoint the racists of his day.
-Note this quote showing that FDR too was a typical (racist) Leftist of his era:
+Note this quote (From "Bigotry and Regionalism in Presidential Voting") showing that FDR too was a typical (racist) Leftist of his era:

 "For an excellent illustration of just how little FDR cared for the desperate plight of southern blacks, you can study what happened to the Scottsboro Boys, eight young black men unjustly accused of raping two white women in 1931 Alabama.
 Even the more level-headed Southerners eventually came to see that no rapes had occurred and that the accused were innocent.
 But given the region's fierce pride, untangling the legal mess created by their conviction took many years.
 FDR could have waved it all away with a single signature on a federal pardon, knowing that the party's southern leadership would see that it never became a political issue.
 Instead, he did nothing."

 And it was of course FDR who sent the desperate German Jewish refugees aboard the "St. Louis" back to Germany in 1939 -- despite the low level of antisemitism in America at that time.

 And that is not the end of the affinities between F.D.
 Roosevelt and the European Fascists.
 As Hornberger reminds us: